 Morty had been married at least four times with unofficial girlfriends in every city but his emerging and local social calendar would likely be limited due to the assumed circumstances of Solomon's call.
 He rarely heard from old partners because of the fear of guilt by association but always respected the history which had been created.
 Once a job was done, it was always recommended to part ways quietly and find a new arena to work.
 This trip was going against all the usual guidelines because not only would Morty team up with old friends; they would be doing their work in a very familiar territory.
 The pursuit of power would not be in growing of the cashew or paving a few roads, it would be established via distribution and cooperative governments working with a few large corporations seeking opportunity.
 These corporations could focus the bribes and the inefficiencies into a more organized process and as a much more powerful entity.
 The trouble with Costa Rica, Panama and Nicaragua wasn't the litany of bribes and payoffs; the trouble was you couldn't go to one place to make the payment.
 Every person along the line; whether it was licensing, real estate, communications or services, wanted their colones, balboas or cordobas delivered face to face.
 The bribes were relatively small but it took six months to get a phone legally working but it was a far simpler request to have someone illegally tap a cable; that could be done in an hour and you knew when you were done.

 As he drove, the two things he remembered about foreign countries was the quality of the people and the quality of the coffee.
 If both were lacking, he would strike the country off his list; no matter the circumstances.
 He could put up with a failure of one of the two but never both.
 However he learned many years ago a good lesson on not making any type of judgment on anything he saw for the first time because it would cast him as both an ugly and ignorant American and he felt one of the two was enough.
 Through mutual friends, he had received a Canadian passport which came in handy when he traveled to places which hated Americans.
 Unfortunately for Morty, these places were increasing so he relied on his Canadian passport more and more because people always loved Canadians.
 However, time was getting close and he had to find Solomon and of course, Robert H. Dopp.
 He had heard the Robert had disappeared a few years back so what was so important for him to return for an extended vacation?
+It was not due to any urge to pay back the bet against the scrappy North Carolina State wolfpack so he kept and open mind and rolled down the window for fresh but saturatingly humid air.
+Ah, the glamour of international travel.

 Finally, Morty got to his first destination of Santiago in the early evening.
 The quality of the road and complete lack of contingencies made any further night travel far too risky.
 The roads in Central America, even the main ones, are suspect at best and while appearing friendly and straight-forward on a map are always challenging and time-consuming.
 Morty knew Santiago fairly well and still had a few close friends in the city.
 Panama is filled with expatriates and as such, an interesting bunch.
 Expatriates stumble into that status with an approach starting off as a temporary adventure but once placed in the host country, any thoughts of returning to their home country fade quickly.
 They will complain about the differences and threaten to leave but most never actually return because the motivation to leave their home country is usually far stronger than the frustration resulting in a few shortcomings.
-Robert H. Dopp was officially an ex-pat in Panama but had dropped off the radar back in 1977 with a declared intention of going deep due to the overall fatigue of the business they had chosen to pursue.
+Robert H. Dopp was officially an ex-pat in Panama but had formally dropped off the radar back in 1977 with a declared intention of going deep due to the overall fatigue of the business they had chosen to pursue.
 Dopp had carefully erased his tracks and literally disappeared to the point where it was naturally assumed in their collective circles and from the folks back home, he was really dead.
 Morty had always gotten along well with Dopp and always found his exit to be impressive enough not to find out the truth because it wouldn't be as interesting as the stories he had created in his own internal dialogue.

-Once dry and safely lodged in a local hotel, Morty decided to wander down to a friendly watering hole to see if he knew anybody hanging around Santiago.
+Once dry and safely lodged in a local "hotel," Morty decided to wander down to a friendly watering hole to see if he knew anybody hanging around Santiago.
 If others were flying in, Panama City would be the likely arrival point due to fairly lax security and a lot of direct flights.
 Walking toward the tavern, he realized how much he missed the region and was quietly pleased he was going to see a few old friends and still had the opportunity to surround himself with lovely but grossly underdeveloped country.
-He walked in and took a seat in the corner of the bar; he spoke the language fluently and motioned the bartender over and quickly ordered some food and a drink.
+He walked in and took a seat in the corner of the bar; he spoke the language fluently and motioned the bartender over and quickly ordered some food and a drink in a local dialect without ambiguity.
 The bartender seemed quietly impressed with his speech; not often does an Anglo come into this kind of a bar but it is even more rare when he sounds like he has been living around the corner as his life.
 Once his beer came, Morty took a long pull and waited for his meal.
 It was going to be delicious and filling; a good end to the first day of his latest adventure.

 For the rest of the night, he always kept an eye on his satellite phone for any updates and the other eye at the front door of the bar.
 It was still early for formal news and he had at least a day's driving ahead of him so there was no worries at this time and decided it was time to get some sleep.
 He paid his bill in cash, complete with a large tip, and wandered back to his hotel after confirming that his car was still secure.
 It would be broken into sometime during the adventure (because rental cars always broken into) but he had learned a long time ago not to travel with anything which could not be easily replaced.
-Other than a few passports (hidden away nicely) and a satellite phone (which would be disposed of in a few days), he traveled extremely light.
+Other than a few passports (hidden away nicely on his person) and a satellite phone (which would be disposed of in a few days), he traveled extremely light.
 He washed up and went to bed but, by his nature, woke up fairly early and noticed someone was at his door, pounding quietly but with an appropriate level of urgency.
 He quickly put on a shirt and went to the door and peered out and saw a familiar face.

 "Not a word," said Morty.
 "Come in.
 I will be ready for breakfast in a few minutes since you yanked me from my beauty sleep."